Long-Term Side Effects of Philips CPAP Machines Cause Widespread Concerns Following Recall

 It remains unclear how doctors could make that determination if nobody has informed the medical community, or the public, what those actual risks might be.

-This has left millions of individuals without CPAP therapy for their sleep apnea, since no replacements are currently being provided, and mounting concerns about the potential long term side effects they may face after years of inhaling the toxic foam.
+The Philips CPAP recall has left millions of individuals without therapy for their sleep apnea, since no CPAP machine recall repairs or replacement program has been initiated, and mounting concerns about the potential long term side effects they may face after years of inhaling the toxic foam.

 The Dutch manufacturer, Koninklijke Philips, N.V. generated over $23 billion in revenue last year, and is expected to face massive liability over the next few years from CPAP machine settlements, as a growing number of individual and class action claims continue to be filed in courts nationwide, including both class action claims that seek reimbursements for the costs of purchasing CPAP machine replacements and medical monitoring, as well as personal injury claims brought by users who have already been diagnosed with cancer, lung damage or other ailments allegedly caused by exposure to the toxic particles.